News

 • And how do we make sure management is about more than just profit?

-In this article, we will look at what CMS means, why it matters in South Africa, and how REGENT is leading the way in shaping ethical business education for the future.
+In this article, we’ll explore what CMS means, why it matters in South Africa, and how REGENT is leading the way in shaping the next generation of ethical and socially responsible leaders.

 What are Critical Management Studies South Africa?